sretundijr/hls-challenge/README.md

 npm run start-watch for nodemon otherwise run start

-## Line 19 of modify-playlist endpoint will need to be changed if you are running this on cloud 9
+## Line 7 of modify-playlist.js will need to be modified if this code is not to be run locally

 runs on local host 8080